opencv/opencv/modules/ml/doc/gradient_boosted_trees.rst

 loss function and separately for every region determined by the tree leaf.
 It can be eliminated by changing values of the leaves  directly.

-See below the main scheme of the training proccess:
+See below the main scheme of the training process:

 #.
     Find the best constant model.